-Ideally, PEP should be started within 24 hours.
+PEP is most effective if started within 24 hours.

-In the UK PEP can be started up to 72 hours after sex.
+In the UK, PEP can be started up to 72 hours after sex.

-There is no benefit from starting PEP after more than 72 hours.
+There is no benefit from using PEP after more than 72 hours.

-If you have a risk when you haven't been taking PrEP, or enough PrEP, contact a doctor to discuss whether you might need PEP.
+• If you have a risk when you haven't been taking PrEP, or enough PrEP, please contact a doctor to discuss whether you might need PEP.